metamath/lamp-guide/docs/11/index.md

 Metamath-lamp
 uses the widely-used React library to implement its user interface.
-The ReScript programming languages comes with a robust API to use React and JavaScript.
+The ReScript programming language comes with a robust API to use React and JavaScript.

 In discussions, metamath-lamp is often abbreviated as `mm-lamp`.

 To simplify things and not have to think about different possible scenarios, metamath-lamp tends to use the approach
-*stop if bad data is detected and let the user decide how to correct the data*.
+"<i>stop if bad data is detected and let the user decide how to correct the data</i>".

 Here are some conventions for the source code filenames: